Medical Advice & Guidance for Competitors

 Sprains and strains

-Uneven terrain increases likelihood of sprains and strains, especially when you are tired and travelling during the night.
+Uneven terrain increases likelihood of sprains and strains, especially when you are tired and travelling in low light or darkness.
 Wear correct footwear and ensure that they are fastened snug to remove excess movement.
 Most sprains and strains can be dealt with an ice pack, compression, rest and elevation.

 It is possible that you may fall and the impact may cause trauma such as a broken bone or torn muscle.
 In this event you will be forced to withdraw but you should be prepared to self-treat as you may be several miles from the next checkpoint.
 Ensure that you have a first aid kit to include bandages and dressings and you also have sufficient clothing plus emergency blanket / bag to keep warm.
 If you are unable to move, ask the next competitor to inform the checkpoint marshal and / or use your mobile phone if you have reception to inform the emergency services - 999 / 112 and the Extreme Energy team.
 Remember even if you have no signal you can ring the emergency service, they can also triangulate your position through your mobile phone.